Freezing lemon juice means a ready source of vitamin-C and limonin at hand to liven up your food; it will greatly improve any dull green salad.

 Squeezing the halved lemons took just a little over two-minutes.

 Getting the seeds out of the juice definitely took the longest, perhaps three or four minutes, and I didn't get them all.
-But we are not anxious about swallowing a few seeds.
+But we are not anxious about swallowing a few pips.

 Helen then uses these seeds for pectin when she is making her lime marmalade.
 The skins including the zest alas went to the compost-bin.
 Contrary to what some sites say they can be safely used for humus, only they take a little longer to decay.

 So in ten minutes or less you can harvest the lemons, slice and squeeze them.
-I reckon in half an hour I could be freezing enough lemon juice to last six-months.
+I reckon in half an hour I could be freezing enough lemon juice to last three-months.

 One could do this when prices are low at the supermarket.
 However for my money growing a lemon or lime tree, or several for that matter is an excellent investment; apart from anything else you will eat more which can only be beneficial.

 Pouring the juice and pulp into an ice-tray took just a few seconds, of course.
-Now it will go into the freezer for several hours before being popped out and stored in plastic bags.
+Now it will go into the freezer overnight before being popped out and stored in plastic bags.

 Those ten lemons made fifteen blocks, perhaps enough for a month for the average family.
-We used them in our hummus, for a making a chilled summer drink and in a host of other recipes.
+We use them in our hummus, for a making a chilled summer-drink and in a host of other recipes.

 Helen uses lemon juice as well as the seeds in her jams, marmalade and various jellies.

-Fresh lemon juice has been shown to be important not just for its vitamin-C. There are a host of other phytochemicals like limonin that scientists have shown is a powerful anti-inflammatory agent, also helping to mop up the free radicals that cause destructive cellular damage.
+Fresh lemon juice has been shown to be important not just for its vitamin-C. There are a host of other phytochemicals like beta-cryptoxanthin and the limonin that scientists have shown is a powerful anti-inflammatory agent; they also help to mop up the free radicals that cause destructive cellular damage.

 That is the reason that taking ascorbic acid in a supplement can in no way come even close to fresh lemon juice.
 And far as is known, freezing it has no detrimental effects.